droplinkme/cache-decorators/README.md

 **Initialize Custom Repository**

-Alternatively, you can define your own custom repository implementation.OR you can set your custom repository implementation
+Alternatively, you can define your own custom repository implementation

 ```typescript
 import { ICacheRepository } from "@droplink/cache-decorators"; // Ensure that this interface is implemented to provide all necessary methods for decorators